Renaissance Economic Development Corporation logo

 Frequently Asked Questions

-Is Renaissance Economic Development Corporation legitimate?
+What services does Renaissance Economic Development Corporation offer?

-Doctor's Verdict on Renaissance Economic Development Corporation
+Research Note on Renaissance Economic Development Corporation

-Renaissance is best for under-resourced small business owners and immigrant entrepreneurs in the NY Metro Area who need affordable capital paired with free advisory support and lack access to traditional bank financing.
+Renaissance is profile signals for under-resourced small business owners and immigrant entrepreneurs in the NY Metro Area who need affordable capital paired with free advisory support and lack access to traditional bank financing.
 The main caveat is lack of online transparency regarding loan terms and rates—borrowers must contact offices directly, and geographic service area is limited to New York Metro region.

 • Immigrant and minority-owned small business startups in NYC and surrounding metro areas